The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 GFA in square feet = Plot ratio x Site area in square feet

-To check the plot ratio of a specific development or land parcel, simply search for the development/ area name in the URA Master Plan, and look at the number assigned on the development/ land parcel.
+To check the plot ratio of a specific development or land parcel, search for the development/ area name in the URA Master Plan, and look at the number assigned on the development/ land parcel.

 (Land parcels in more undeveloped or yet-to-be-developed areas do not have assigned plot ratios.)